JoseDCastro/JoseDCastro/README.md

 👋 Hello!
 Welcome to my Github profile.

-## My name is José de Castre and my nickname is "José DCastro"!
+## My name is José de Castro and my nickname is "José DCastro"!

 **José DCastro/José DCastro** is a special repository!